 (iv) Subtracting the model output in (a)(iii) of this subsection from the measurement in (a)(ii) of this subsection to determine the quantity of eligible renewable energy produced by the facility during the target year.

 (b) Method two.
-An annual application of a percentage to total production performed by:
+An application of a percentage to total production performed by:

 (i) Determining the river discharge for the facility over a historical period of at least five consecutive years;

-(ii) Using power curve-based production models to calculate the facility's generation under the river discharge of each year in the historical period for the pre-upgrade state and the post-upgrade state;
+(ii) Using power curve-based production models to calculate the facility's generation in the historical period for the pre-upgrade state and the post-upgrade state;

-(iii) Calculating the arithmetic mean of generation in both the pre-upgrade and post-upgrade states over the historical period;
+(iii) Calculating the arithmetic mean of generation in both the pre-upgrade and post-upgrade state(s) for the historical period;

 (iv) Calculate a factor by dividing the arithmetic mean post-upgrade generation by the arithmetic mean pre-upgrade generation and subtracting one; and